IIU launches support system

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+According to the IIU, the system will assign a unique ticket number to each request so that it can be tracked with online responses.
 A valid IIU email is required to submit a complaint.
 Students will post their query to the relevant department directly.
+Additionally, a knowledge base has been developed containing general information.

 It will help the students to easily find the information they need.
 In future, support requests can be made through our new dedicated web portal at https://support.iiu.edu.pk.